Fernando D. Burstein, M.D., F.A.C.S., F.A.A.P.

 Director of the Center of Craniofacial Disorders for Children’s Healthcare of Atlanta (CHOA)

 Atlanta facial plastic surgeon, Dr. Fernando Burstein has been practicing facial cosmetic and reconstructive surgery for over 25 years.
 As a practicing partner at Atlanta Plastic Surgery, P.C. since 1989, he prides himself on providing exceptional patient care while providing natural-looking results.
-Performing the latest techniques in cosmetic procedures like rhinoplasty, face lift, blepharoplasty (eyelid surgery), and more, Dr. Burstein enjoys providing his patients excellent cosmetic and reconstructive surgery results with the most advanced plastic and reconstructive surgery techniques at his Atlanta, GA office locations.
-He stays up-to-date on the latest technology as well, like Ultherapy® and Sciton® Erbium laser treatments.
+Performing the latest techniques in cosmetic procedures like rhinoplasty, face lift, blepharoplasty (eyelid surgery), and more, Dr. Burstein enjoys providing his patients excellent cosmetic and reconstructive surgery results with the most advanced plastic and reconstructive surgery techniques at his Atlanta, GA office locations and stays up-to-date on the latest technology as well, like Sciton® Erbium laser treatments.

 Specializing in cosmetic surgery of the face, Dr. Burstein’s approach is unique in that he uses a patient’s own tissue, bone, and fat rather than implants when at all possible to minimize the risk of surgical complications while maximizing the naturalness of his plastic surgery results.
 His knowledge of the facial profile and ability to produce subtle results are his trademarks.
 One of the nation’s leading facial plastic and reconstructive surgeons, Dr. Burstein has been named a Top Doc in Atlanta nine times and given nationwide recognition on numerous occasions.
 Alongside Imaging Assistant Michelle Coppenger, and Administrative Assistants Lisa Merlino and Veronica Flores, Dr. Burstein works diligently to help patients reach their cosmetic goals.